nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M03 - Project Configuration/L5 - The Spring Testing Framework.md

     public void whenContextIsLoaded2_thenNoExceptions() {
         System.out.println();
     }
 }
 ```

 **We’re used the JUnit Jupiter support here via the high-level annotation _@SpringJUnitConfig,_ and wired in the _ApplicationContext_**_._

-Finally, we created two simple tests, each containing a _sys out_ to be able to debug.
+Finally, we created two simple tests, each containing a _sys.out_ call to be able to debug.

 **Note that we're using the JUnit 5 version, so make sure to import the _@Test_ annotation from the _org.junit.jupiter.api_ package instead of _org.junit_.**